enterloper/create-user-flow/flow.md

 a unit within their area (example shown below), if a unit is accepting applications and has properly modified it's settings, an `Apply Now` button will appear on it's flag on the maps provided by Google maps.
 If a link is clicked to _Apply_, the user will be sent to `my.scouting.org` that will have a modified URL with a `Record Locator` as query: `https://my.scouting.org/VES/OnlineReg/1.0.0/?tu=UF-MB-571paa2015`.

+The `Record Locator` being `UF-MB-571paa2015`.
 The Record Locator is used to connect the account to be created with the specified unit selected from the map (example shown below).
 From this point, the flow will be similar to the [Second Route](#route-two-anonymously-visiting-myscoutingorg);
 </br>